 Before performing service or maintenance operations on unit, turn off gas supply to unit.
 Then turn off unit main power switch and install lockout tag.
-Electrical shock or explosion could cause serious injury or death.

 Recognize safety information.
-This is the safety-alert symbol /.
+This is the safety-alert symbol ..
 When you see this symbol in instructions or manuals, be alert to the potential for personal injury.